 Pitch Deck Interest Metric

-We are paying close attention to how fundraising interest is being affected in this new climate by aggregating activity in our platform, as it is being used for fundraising by tens of thousands of companies every year.
-We created the Pitch Deck Interest Metric to determine how active investors are right now in terms of interest in consuming pitch decks.
+We are paying close attention to how fundraising interest is being affected in this new climate.
+We’re aggregating activity in our platform, as it’s used for fundraising by tens of thousands of companies every year.
+We created the Pitch Deck Interest Metric to determine how active investors are right now in terms of consuming pitch decks.
 We’re measuring interest week by week, and you can find the updates every week here.

 We’re tracking the average number of pitch deck visits per startup from potential investors.
 A low number will indicate limited overall activity, while a high number will indicate ongoing interest.
-As you can see in the graph below, 2018 was off to a big start, peaking at 20.5 in the last week of February.
+The graph below shows that 2018 had a big start, peaking at 20.5 in the last week of February.
 Over the course of the year, demand leveled off, dropping to 13.4 before hitting the holiday low of 12.6.
 In 2019, we saw a slower start to the year, but unlike 2018, the demand rose in the latter half of the year, rising to 18.6 in December.